Shane McEntee (politician): Politics

 A close friend of Taoiseach Enda Kenny, McEntee's election candidacy began in 2004 when he was selected as the Fine Gael candidate in the Meath by-election, which was triggered by the resignation from the Dáil of former leader Fine Gael, John Bruton.
 Polling was on 11 March 2005, and McEntee narrowly beat the Fianna Fáil candidate Shane Cassells, and was elected to the 29th Dáil.

 McEntee was re-elected at the 2007 and 2011 general elections.
 He was the Fine Gael deputy spokesperson on Agriculture, Fisheries and Food with special responsibility for Food and Fisheries from 2007 to 2011.
 McEntee gave an impassioned speech in defence of party leader Enda Kenny during the 2010 Fine Gael leadership challenge.
 McEntee was also a successful campaigner on behalf of families in counties Dublin, Meath and Kildare whose homes had been damaged by pyrite in stone used in the foundations.

 On 10 March 2011, he was appointed as the Minister of State at the Department of Agriculture, Food and the Marine with responsibility for Food, Horticulture and Food Safety.

 Death

 McEntee died by suicide on 21 December 2012, two days after his 56th birthday.
 McEntee had been feeling under pressure because of criticism of a number of Government budgetary decisions.
 His funeral took place on 24 December 2012.
+An inquest later returned a verdict of "asphyxiation by ligature".

 The by-election for his seat was held on 27 March 2013, and was won by his daughter Helen.